Presentation topics, Mathematical Computation, Math 9171

 You should choose a topic that is not something you already know about.

-When you meet with me, I can give more information about
+I can give more information about

 the topics and can suggest further references.